davgar2023/social-network/README.md

 updateIndividual(id, newName): Updates the name of an individual. calculateDegreeOfSeparation(startId, targetId): Calculates the degree of separation between two individuals using BFS.
 Returns -1 if they are not connected. printRelationships(): Prints all the friendships in the network.

+1. SocialNetwork Class
+    - addIndividual(id, name):
+        Adds a new individual to the social network.
+        Arguments:
+            id (string): The unique identifier for the individual. name (string): The name of the individual.
+            Returns: void
+    - addFriendship(id1, id2):
+            Establishes a friendship between two individuals.
+            Arguments:
+            id1 (string): The ID of the first individual. id2 (string): The ID of the second individual.
+            Returns: void
+    - removeFriendship(id1, id2):
+            Removes a friendship between two individuals.
+            Arguments:
+            id1 (string): The ID of the first individual. id2 (string): The ID of the second individual.
+            Returns: void
+    - updateIndividual(id, newName):
+            Updates the name of an individual.
+            Arguments:
+            id (string): The ID of the individual. newName (string): The new name of the individual.
+            Returns: void
+    - calculateDegreeOfSeparation(startId, targetId):
+            Calculates the degree of separation between two individuals using BFS.
+Returns -1 if they are not connected.
+            Arguments:
+            startId (string): The ID of the starting individual. targetId (string): The ID of the target individual.
+            Returns: number (The degree of separation or -1 if no connection exists)
+    - printRelationships():
+            Prints all the friendships in the network.
+            Returns: void
+ 2. Individual Class
+    - addFriend(friend):
+            Adds a friend to the individual's friends list.
+            Arguments:
+            friend (Individual): The friend to add.
+            Returns: void
+    - updateName(newName):
+            Updates the name of the individual.
+            Arguments:
+            newName (string): The new name of the individual.
+            Returns: void

 ### Individual Class
 addFriend(friend): Adds a friend to the individual's friends list.